 That was what happened to me.
 I went on Tinder and Tinder automatically knows everything about you.
 You can lie, but Tinder knows your real age because they've gotten it somewhere in this morass of information about you.
 It decided that my age range was my age and maybe up to 65.
 What's interesting is in a lot of these algorithms the age does not go above 65.
 For instance, if I go on Instagram and I want to target people who are over 65, I can't.

 It's a strangely kind of reverse sexist world out there.
-Things have changed quite a bit since I wrote "Sex in the City" when I was in my mid-30s.
+Things have changed quite a bit since I wrote "Sex and the City" when I was in my mid-30s.

 You have a lot of glamour in this book, you have a lot that is a world many of us don't see, but you also really take on very serious issues.
 It's called "Is There Still Sex in the City?" and yet for a lot of the book you leave the city.
 You, the iconic — in so many ways, the quintessential — New York City woman.